Skip to main content

 • --pinf: To filter based on the number of parsimony informative sites.

-• --ntax: To defined the total number of taxa.
-By default the app determines the number of taxa in all the alignments based on the numbers of unique IDs.
+• --ntax: To define the total number of taxa.
+By default, the app determines the number of taxa in all the alignments based on the number of unique IDs.

 Extracting options